Guaranteed Optimal Compositional Explanations for Neurons: Analysis

-\Cref{tab:performance} shows that the optimal algorithm consistently finds the optimal solution within feasible runtimes across all scenarios.
+\Cref{tab:performance} shows that \textbf{the optimal algorithm consistently finds the optimal solution within feasible runtimes across all scenarios}.
 As expected, informed beam search methods are faster, since they explore a much smaller portion of the state space (i.e., estimated nodes).
-However, the performance of the optimal algorithm remains comparable to that of the vanilla beam search proposed by \citet{Mu2020}, even in the most complex settings.
+However, the running time of the optimal algorithm remains comparable to that of the vanilla beam search, even in the most complex settings. \textbf{This result represents a major milestone} in this area of research, since navigating the entire state space and finding the optimal solution was considered infeasible in practice by previous literature~\cite{Mu2020}.
+As a practical point of comparison, breadth-first search would require $\sim 400$ million hours in intermediate and high-complexity settings\footnote{Computed under an optimistic assumption of 0.005 seconds per node}, and $\sim 140$ seconds in the lowest-complexity settings, which is $\times 1000$ slower than the proposed optimal algorithm.
 Importantly, the number of expanded states is a small fraction of the overall state space (less than 0.1\%) and is significantly smaller than the number of estimated states.
 This property is crucial for refining heuristic estimates without compromising runtime efficiency (see \Cref{appx:optimal_algo}).